-Select Enable to allow certain transactions to be processed and completed before other transactions that have already been enqueued.
+Select Enable to enable Relaxed Ordering support which will allow certain transactions to violate the strict-ordering rules of PCI and to be completed prior to other transactions that have already been enqueued.
 The options are Disable and Enable.

-▶Intel® VT for Directed I/O (VT-d)
+▶Intel VT for Directed I/O (VT-d)